-Lizzy uses an integrative approach in therapy, combining Art Psychotherapy and EMDR with a trauma-informed approach.
-Both Art Therapy and EMDR aim to support you to gain a better understanding of what is interfering with daily life and discover new ways of dealing with this by working with where issues are rooted.
+Lizzy uses an integrative approach in therapy, combining the Art Psychotherapy and EMDR approaches with the trauma-informed and anti-oppressive models.
+Both Art Therapy and EMDR are what is known as bottom up approaches which aim to support you to gain a better understanding of what is interfering with daily life and discover new ways of managing by working with where issues are rooted.

 Art therapy